-- Students will receive at least 3 days' notice of the hearing. - A hearing should take place within 10 College days from the point of request. - The evidence for exclusion should be presented by the curriculum HoF / CAM or designated investigating officer. - Before the hearing, any associated statements or information (including CCTV where appropriate) will be provided to the Chair in advance.
-It is the Chair's decision as to their use in the hearing.

-- The panel will have the opportunity to ask questions of staff and student. - The student, with agreed assistance from their advocate(s), will have the opportunity to present their case against exclusion, including any mitigating circumstances. - The panel will then withdraw to make its decision.
+- Students will receive at least 3 days' notice of the hearing. - A hearing should be scheduled within 10 College days from the point of request. - The evidence for exclusion should be presented by the curriculum HoF / CAM or designated investigating officer. - Before the hearing, any associated statements or information (including CCTV where appropriate) will be provided to the Chair in advance.
+It is the Chair's decision as to their use in the hearing. - The panel will have the opportunity to ask questions of staff and student. - The student, with agreed assistance from their advocate(s), will have the opportunity to present their case against exclusion, including any mitigating circumstances. - The panel will then withdraw to make its decision.
 It can recall either side to seek any points of clarification.
-The panel may choose to discuss resolution directly with the student. - In making its decision the panel will work to the criterion of reasonable probability rather than the weight of the evidence required in a legal court (beyond all reasonable doubt). - Possible outcomes may be: - student is able to remain in college.
-Options include remaining on current programme, request to transfer to alternative programme or complete remainder of course via remote learning, where this is possible. - Exclusion for remainder of academic year - o Exclusion for remainder of academic year and following academic year - Permanent exclusion - The student will be notified of the final decision in person at the hearing where possible or by phone call after the hearing.
-In any case a letter detailing the decision will be sent to the student and parent/carer and any external organisations where appropriate. - Written confirmation of the outcome will include information on how to appeal. - The Chair will ensure that there is a record on ProMonitor in the meetings section and a comment to alert relevant staff.
-This evidence will be kept in the event of an appeal. - During Covid-19 restrictions (social distancing), and in line with Government advice, interventions and hearings should be completed via an online meeting or over the phone, if appropriate. - The facilitator/s take(s) responsibility for ensuring that the College's Video Conferencing Protocols are adhered to.
-Reasonable adjustments should be made so that the appropriate level of support is available to ensure students and parents/carers can access and engage, as fully as possible. - https://livekirkleescollegeac.sharepoint.com/sites/KCShare/coronaviruscovid-19 - Appeals will be heard by an Assistant Principal. - All Inclusion Panel hearings will be minuted and minutes will be made available to all attendees on request.
+The panel may choose to discuss resolution directly with the student. - In making its decision the panel will work to the criterion of reasonable probability rather than the weight of the evidence required in a legal court (beyond all reasonable doubt). - Possible outcomes may be: - o student is able to remain in college.
+Options include remaining on current programme, request to transfer to alternative programme or complete remainder of course via remote learning, where this is possible. - o Exclusion for remainder of academic year - o Exclusion for remainder of academic year and following academic year - o Permanent exclusion - The student will be notified of the final decision in person at the hearing where possible or by phone call after the hearing.
+In any case a letter detailing the decision will be sent to the student and parent/carer and any external organisations where appropriate.

+- Written confirmation of the outcome will include information on how to appeal. - The Chair will ensure that there is a record on ProMonitor in the comments section and a comment to alert relevant staff.
+This evidence will be kept in the event of an appeal. - Wherever required interventions and hearings can be completed via an online meeting or over the phone, if appropriate. - The facilitator/s take(s) responsibility for ensuring that the College's Video Conferencing Protocols are adhered to.
+Reasonable adjustments should be made so that the appropriate level of support is available to ensure students and parents/carers can access and engage, as fully as possible. - https://livekirkleescollegeac.sharepoint.com/sites/KCShare/coronaviruscovid-19 - Appeals will be heard by an Assistant Principal.